Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Modeling and Filtering

 \subsection{Natural Parametrization}

-In the given scenario we can define the filtering densities w.r.t.~$d_x-$dimensional Lebesgue measure as follows.
-Denoting the positive conditional Lebesgue densities of $Y_n|X_n$ and $X_n|X_{n-1}$ as $h_n(y_n|x_n)$ and $f_n(x_n|x_{n-1})$ respectively we have that the filter (see e.g.~\cite{bain} and the references therein) at time 1 is
+In the given scenario we can define the filtering densities w.r.t.~the $d_x$-dimensional Lebesgue measure as follows.
+Denoting the positive conditional Lebesgue densities of $Y_n|X_n$ and $X_n|X_{n-1}$ as $h_n(y_n|x_n)$ and $f_n(x_n|x_{n-1})$ respectively, we have that the filter (see e.g.~\cite{bain} and the references therein) at time $1$ writes as follows (with some abuse of notation, here and elsewhere below we use the same symbol both for a distribution and for its density w.r.t.~a reference measure implied by the context):

-where $\lambda_{d_x}$ is $d_x-$dimensional Lebesgue measure and we supress the dependence of $y_1$ in the filter.
+where $\lambda_{d_x}$ is the $d_x$-dimensional Lebesgue measure and we supress the dependence of $y_1$ in the expression for the filtering density $\pi_1(x_1)$.
 The filter at any subsequent time point $n\geq 1$ has the following prediction-updating formula:

-In practice one cannot compute the filter and resorts to numerical methods.
-Consider when $d_y=1$ and $\epsilon_n\sim\mathcal{N}(0,\sigma_n^2)$ with $\mathcal{N}(0,\sigma_n^2)$ the one-dimensional normal distribution of mean zero and variance $\sigma_n^2$ very small say $10^{-6}$ we call this a special case of low observational noise.
-In such cases it can be difficult to design an efficient numerical methods and to help deal with such a scenario we will consider a SSM under a noise-based parameterization which we now detail.
+In practice one cannot compute the filter and one must resort to numerical methods.
+In standard settings, PFs are well known to provide accurate approximations of $\pi_n(x_n)$ and this is for an arbitrary long $n$ under favourable stability assumptions for $F_n$ and non-degeneracy of $\epsilon_n$.
+A PF algorithm is in fact designed to target at time $n$ the smoothing density

+from which $\pi_n(x_n)$ can be derived as its final marginal.
+It should be clear that in this formulation one cannot deal directly with a degenerate case for the conditional likelihood $h_k$ and we will redefine an equivalent problem on an appropriate space.
+In addition, for the low noise case one should note that the region where $h_k$ has substantial value will be quite small and becomes a low probability event for traditional sampling proposals to reach it and hence standard PFs can be ineffective.
+We proceed below with a different parametrization for the same SSM model which will allow for the development of effective numerical methods in the scenario of low noise for the observations.